stjohnfinn/stjohnfinn.github.io/README.md

 ## Genetic Algorithm TODO

-> the longer the simulation is running, the lower the framerate becomes so figure out some way to fight this

-> basically have each chromosome be an x and y and have a setInterval function running in the background
-> that updates their velocities every couple of seconds

 > each time user clicks the start button it changes the variable that is used to iterate through every rocket, which ends
 > up causing OOB error, so either change it so it loops through population.length or find another fix later

-> change up the way the chromosome iteration works because that function will be running forever and the timing might be off since its not connected
-> to when the actual frames are updated because its a setInterval, so this might make it inconsistent
-> possibly just start it when the start button is pressed and then unbind it when the generation finishes with its moves [unbind interval here](https://stackoverflow.com/questions/109086/stop-setinterval-call-in-javascript)

 > make it so the fitness algorithm takes into account the time it takes for the rocket to reach the goal as well